The Perils and Possibilities of Daisy-Chaining Extension Leads: A practical guide

 Voltage (Volts): This measures the electrical potential difference.
 It's the electrical pressure pushing the current through the circuit.
 It's crucial to ensure the voltage of your devices matches the voltage of your power supply.

 Extension leads are essentially designed to extend the reach of an electrical circuit, not to increase its capacity.
-Each lead introduces a small amount of resistance, leading to a slight voltage drop.
+So each lead introduces a small amount of resistance, leading to a slight voltage drop.
 When you daisy-chain multiple leads, this voltage drop accumulates, potentially affecting the performance and lifespan of your devices.
-Furthermore, the cumulative current flowing through the chain increases the likelihood of exceeding the amperage rating of one or more leads, increasing the risk of overheating.
+To build on this, the cumulative current flowing through the chain increases the likelihood of exceeding the amperage rating of one or more leads, increasing the risk of overheating Turns out it matters..

 The Dangers of Overloading and Overheating